VanAntworth/To-The-Moon/README.md

 ## Backgroud

 * Tamara adding story that sparked the interest. *

+Dogecoin has been a hot topic because of the large and quick monetary gains that were made from a purchase of crypto done by our member Tamaras family.
+This topic has been very eye opening as it has made it evident that - moguls such as Elon Musk can have a huge impact on the markets(stock and crypto).

 * We believe that there is causation to be found in the analysis of Elon Musk and the effect his tweets have on Dogecoin.